turbina4/volume-mixer/README.md

 The configuration file (config.yaml) specifies the settings for your COM port, baud rate, and the applications you want to control.
 Here's a sample configuration:

+#### Special Controls

+-   master: Controls the overall system volume.
+-   mic: Controls the microphone volume.
+-   activeWindow: Controls currently focused app.

+#### Application Grouping

+By grouping applications together, you can control the volume of multiple applications simultaneously.

+### Example Config:

 ```yaml
 # How to edit the config: